-Product analytics software tools use embedded sensors within digital products to track user actions.
+Product analytics software tools use embedded sensors within digital products to track user actions, whether it features users spend the most time with, how often they return to your product, or the paths they take to conversion.
 Information gathered about user behavior is then used to identify shortcomings, optimize the product, and improve the user experience.

 Product analytics is user-centric.
 Rather than focusing on what a product was designed to do, it is concerned with how users interact with the product.
 This helps the product manager to draw precise insights on what aspects of the product need improvement, rather than relying on guesswork and instinct alone.